Core Principles

 Classical Reference Notes

-The portrait of Surya drawn here synthesizes descriptions from the Brihat Parashara Hora Shastra and the Saravali, two foundational texts of Jyotisha.
-Both sources agree on the Sun’s royal status, Kshatriya caste, and malefic nature, while describing physical appearance in remarkably consistent terms—the square body, honey-colored eyes, limited hair, and bilious constitution appear in both traditions.
+The portrait of Surya drawn here synthesizes descriptions from the Brihat Parashara Hora Shastra, the Saravali, and the Phaladeepika—three foundational texts of Jyotisha.
+All sources agree on the Sun’s royal status, Kshatriya caste, and natural malefic nature, while describing physical appearance in remarkably consistent terms—the square body, honey-colored eyes, limited hair, and bilious constitution appear across traditions.

 Brihat Parashara Hora Shastra

-The Brihat Parashara Hora Shastra emphasizes the Sun’s role as the soul of the Cosmic Man, establishing its supreme importance in chart interpretation.
+The Brihat Parashara Hora Shastra emphasizes the Sun’s role as the soul of the Cosmic Man (Kalapurusha Atma), establishing its supreme importance in chart interpretation.
 It details the Sun’s friendships and enmities, placement strengths, and behavioral significations.
 The text’s description of physical appearance focuses on the honey-colored eyes, sturdy bones, and moderate stature.
+BPHS assigns the Sun directional strength in the South and temporal strength during day hours.

 Saravali